Section 3354.01 | Community college definitions.

 (1) A curricular program of two years or less duration, provided within a community college, planned and intended to enable students to gain academic credit for courses generally comparable to courses offered in the first two years in accredited colleges and universities in the state, and designed either to enable students to transfer to such colleges and universities for the purpose of earning baccalaureate degrees or to enable students to terminate academic study after two years with a proportionate recognition of academic achievement.

-(2) An applied bachelor's degree program approved and offered under section 3333.051 of the Revised Code.
+(2) An applied bachelor's degree program or nursing bachelor's degree program approved and offered under section 3333.051 of the Revised Code.

 (E) "Adult-education program" means the dissemination of post high school educational service and knowledge, by a community college, for the occupational, cultural, or general educational benefit of adult persons, such educational service and knowledge not being offered for the primary purpose of enabling such persons to obtain academic credit or other formal academic recognition.